 Can I Get a HELOC with Bank Statements?

 Yes, there are a few HELOC lenders that offer credit lines with alternative income documentation.
 Homeowners who need a stated income loan have the potential to meet eligibility criteria for both a HELOC and a home equity loan.
 However, the application process for these loans typically involves more paperwork compared to traditional loan applications.
+If you would rather not show any income documentation, then consider the no doc HELOC.

 Lenders must undertake thorough verification to ensure the accuracy and reliability of the stated income before granting approval for the loan or line of credit.
 In this context, many 2nd-mortgage lenders may request 12 months of bank statements to validate the income information provided by the borrower.
 Shop for the Best HELOC interest rates online.

-Other Alternative Loan Options
+Other Alternative Home Loan Options

 Even after the last economic downturn, it is still possible for some self-employed borrowers to get approved on the basis of their income on their tax returns.
 The only exception is if you are writing off a lot of business expenses; in that case, the bank statement loan could be your best bet.